 Family, Friends and Retirees of the American Postal Workers Union

-Below are the recommended picks for the first six months of the book club, just as an idea.
+Below are the recommended picks for the nxt six months for the book club, just as an idea.
 Look into them and let me know what you think, and if I need to not include one!
-I’ve included two non-fiction, one memoir, and three fiction.
-Brooke Schilling, Chair of the Book Club
+This lineup continues the intent of the program by highlighting labor history, civil rights, economic justice, disability inclusion, and Indigenous perspectives.Brooke Schilling, Chair of the Book Club

 July (National Postal Worker Day – July 1st): Neither Snow Nor Rain: A History of the United States Postal Service by Devin Leonard